w3geo/bml-eudr/README.md

 # BML-EUDR

+## Database and migrations

+This project uses [Drizzle](https://orm.drizzle.team) as ORM and schema management tools.
+Instead of talking directly to the database, the `server/db` folder has the table and relations definitions in the `server/db/schema/` folder.
+When making changes to the database, migrations can be auto-generated.
+The process is similar to making git commits: Find a short name/slug describing your changes (it will become the name of the migration, e.g. `my-change`), then run

+    npx drizzle-kit generate --name=my-change

+This will create a migration in `server/db/migrations` and update the migrations metadata.

+After that, the development server (if running) needs to be restarted.
+Migrations will automatically be executed upon server startup (see `server/plugins/database.js`).

 ## Local database

 By default, a local PGlite database is used in development mode.
 To connect to a remote PostgreSQL database, set the `DATABASE_URL` environment variable.